Skip to Content

 • Scald burns are the second leading cause of all burn injuries.
 Hot liquids from coffee and even microwaved soup can cause devastating burns.

-• Stay in the kitchen when you are frying, boiler, grilling, or broiling food.
+• Stay in the kitchen when you are frying, boiling, grilling, or broiling food.

 • Always keep a lid nearby when cooking.
 If a small grease fire starts, slide the lid over the pan and turn off the burner.
 Leave the pan covered until it’s cool.